-You may become eligible under this Kaiser Permanente Plan if:
+You may become eligible under the SoundPlus PPO Plan if:

-- You were hired on or after October 1, 2004, but prior to December 3, 2010, and had not worked in covered employment for more than 35 consecutive months as of December 3, 2010; or you were hired on or after December 3, 2010 and have not worked in covered employment for more than 60 consecutive months, - → You are in a collective bargaining unit (or participate through a special agreement), - You work for an employer participating in the Trust, and - → You pay the required weekly employee premiums.
+- You were hired before October 1, 2004; or you were hired on or after October 1, 2004, but prior to December 3, 2010, and worked in covered employment for more than 35 consecutive months as of December 3.
+2010; or you were hired on or after December 3, 2010 and worked in covered employment for more than 60 consecutive months, - You are in a collective bargaining unit (or participate through a special agreement), - You work for an employer participating in the Trust, and - You pay the required weekly employee premiums.